Published in the April 2017 edition of ‘The Bay’ Magazine

-The Respiratory System Part 2: Sinusitis (Text Version)
+The Respiratory System Part 2: Sinusitis – printer friendly, text version

 Within the skull and facial bones is a network of hollow cavities lined with mucosal tissue, much like inside the nose; these are the sinuses.
 The largest of these are in the cheekbones and measure about 1 inch across, the others lay in the forehead, between the eyes and in the bones behind the nose.